-Neighborhoods within the medium-low income category generally experience lower and more varied transit accessibility than high or medium-high categories, averaging a citywide wPTAL of 337.7.
+Neighborhoods within the medium-low income category generally experience lower and more varied transit accessibility than high or medium-high categories, averaging a citywide wAL of 337.7.
 Within the medium-low income group, neighborhoods in Manhattan have comparatively higher accessibility than other boroughs, averaging 2,668.4, benefiting from nearby extensive transit infrastructure.
 However, medium-low income neighborhoods in the Bronx, Brooklyn, and Queens exhibit notably lower accessibility, averaging 172.6, 277.2, and 308.3, respectively.
 This large difference among boroughs underscores infrastructure disparities that significantly impact transit accessibility.

-Finally, neighborhoods with low-income groups consistently experience the lowest accessibility citywide, averaging a wPTAL of 425.6.
+Finally, neighborhoods with low-income groups consistently experience the lowest accessibility citywide, averaging a wAL of 425.6.
 Borough-level analysis reveals particularly low accessibility scores for low-income neighborhoods in the Bronx at 205.7, Brooklyn at 260.9, and Queens at 392.4.
 In contrast, Manhattan’s low-income neighborhoods exhibit notably higher accessibility than those in three boroughs, averaging 2,221.8.
 These borough-level differences emphasize severe inequities in transit accessibility, disproportionately affecting economically vulnerable communities, particularly those in the outer boroughs compared to Manhattan.